 - 3 teaspoons cinnamon

 - 1 teaspoon salt

 - 2 cups shredded zucchini , excess water pressed out

-- Preheat oven to 325 degrees F. Coat 2, 8x4-inch loaf pans with nonstick cooking spray.
+- Preheat oven to 325 degrees F. Grease and flour 2, 8x4-inch loaf pans.
 Set aside.

 - In a large bowl whisk together the dry ingredients.

-- In a medium bowl whisk together eggs, oil, sugar, and vanilla until incorporated.
+- In a medium bowl whisk together eggs, oil, both sugars, and vanilla until incorporated.
 Stir in walnuts and zucchini.